How to deal with suspicious spam calls or texts

 • Delete any emails that look suspicious and never click any links that you’re not 100% sure have come from a trusted source.

 • Be cautious about unexpected contact – even from those saying they are legitimate organisations like 2degrees.
 Please note that we will never ask you for your password or login details over the phone.
-We keep our emails about billing very regular and you can always find information about your latest charges within Your 2degrees account or within the 2degrees App.
+We keep our emails about billing very regular and you can always find information about your latest charges within My 2degrees account or within the 2degrees App.

 • If you can’t tell if a phone call is legitimately from a company you do business with, then hang up immediately and call them back on their official phone number to confirm.